ErikVerheul/OneBacklog/README.md

 Finally see this https://www.youtube.com/watch?v=LAvM4_JY0Ic video about the real role the product owner has.

 ## Build Setup
-The app uses a secure https connection to the hosting site and for the cooky authentication over port 6984 to connect to the database.</br>
+The app uses a secure https connection to the hosting site and for the cooky authentication over port 6984 to connect to the database.
 You can use the same certificate for both.<br/>
 See https://onebacklog.net/localhost-https.html for how to create a HTTPS certificate for localhost domains.</br>

 ## install CouchDB